 From the age of seventeen, Hope was taught and mentored by Anthea Parashchak.
 In 2018, she obtained a First Class Honours Bachelor's Degree from Trinity Laban Conservatoire of Music and Dance.
 She is also an Almuna of the Royal Northern College of Music.

 Hope has recently completed her studies at the Royal Academy of Music, graduating with a Master of Arts with Distinction.
-During her time there, she was the recipient of the Parepa-Rose Prize and studied with Richard Berkeley-Steele and Chad Vindin.
+During her time there, she was the recipient of the Parepa-Rose Prize and was kindly supported by the Tom Acton Memorial Trust.
+She studied with Richard Berkeley-Steele, her current tutor, and was coached by Chad Vindin.
 She performed the role of Fiordiligi in Mozart’s “Cosi fan tutte” as part of the Royal Academy’s Opera Scenes and performed the role of The Jay in Royal Academy Opera’s Production of Janáček’s “The Cunning Little Vixen.”

 During her time at Trinity Laban, Hope participated in Masterclasses with Rita Susovsky and Gidon Saks, and performed in both a Concert and Masterclass with David Gowland and the Royal Opera House Jette Parker Young Artists.
 She was also the winner of the 2018 Lillian Ash French Song Competition, awarded by Roger Vignoles, and was announced as a finalist in the 2018 Elizabeth Schumann Lieder Competition, both with collaborative pianist Claire Habbershaw.
 Hope and Claire were delighted to take part in celebrations for the launch of Trinity Laban's "Venus Blazing", a celebration of female composers, by recording 'Anne Boleyn' from Libby Larsen's Song Cycle: 'Try Me, Good King” for the Venus Blazing website and media following.
 She also performed the role of “Female Chorus” in Benjamin Britten’s “The Rape of Lucretia” for Trinity Laban Opera.